Research Program

 Project Areas

-In planning the project, we have taken into account the structural diversity of property, and we have also paid attention to developments which are occurring beyond Europe and America, particularly those in South America, China and India, since alternatives to paradigms of private ownership cannot be understood purely in Western frameworks.
+In planning the projects, we have taken into account the structural diversity of property, and we have also paid attention to developments which are occurring beyond Europe and America, particularly those in South America, China, and India, since alternatives to paradigms of private ownership cannot be understood purely in Western frameworks.
 The following sections explain our fundamental questions in greater detail.

 more about the Project Areas